AmadorLM/Practica1d3/README.md

 + .fitSize([1024, 800], geojson);
 ```

+This code is already in the version that I used to start this new project.

 - Let's define the layout, the size, and background color:
 ```typescript
 // Defining the layout, body, svg, width, height and the background color